-* Install a raised traffic separator on TV Highway from 182nd to 187th Avenues and at 192nd Avenue.
-There would still be full turning movements at 185th and 187th Avenues.
-Left turns would be permitted into 182nd Avenue and the west driveway of Aloha Mall, but will be restricted to only right turns out onto TV Highway.
+* Install a raised traffic separator on TV Highway from 182nd to 187th Avenues.
+All turns will still be available at the 185th and 187th Avenue intersections.
+Left turns will be permitted into 182nd Avenue and the west driveway of Aloha Mall, but will be restricted to only right turns out onto TV Highway.

 Safety benefit: eliminate crashes due to left-turn conflicts.

 * Add lighting and pedestrian countdown signals on TV Highway at 185th Avenue and additional lighting in the project area